mscdex/node-imap/README.md

   }
 ```

-* **removeDeleted**(<_function_>callback) - _(void)_ - Permanently removes (EXPUNGEs) all messages flagged as Deleted in the mailbox that is currently open.
+* **removeDeleted**(<_function_>callback) - _(void)_ - Permanently removes (EXPUNGEs) all messages flagged as Deleted in the currently open mailbox.
 The callback has one parameter: the error (falsey if none). **Note:** At least on Gmail, performing this operation with any currently open mailbox that is not the Spam or Trash mailbox will merely archive any messages marked as Deleted (by moving them to the 'All Mail' mailbox).

 * **append**(<_mixed_>msgData, [<_object_>options,] <_function_>callback) - _(void)_ - Appends a message to selected mailbox. msgData is a string or Buffer containing an RFC-822 compatible MIME message.
 Valid options are: